stevenleung2018/box_office_predictions/doc/05_final_report.md

 # Summary

-Here we attempt to perform a hypothesis test on the question is the proportion of athletes younger than 25 that win a medal greater than the proportion of athletes of age 25 or older that win a medal?.
+Here we attempt to perform a hypothesis test on the question, “Is the proportion of athletes younger than 25 that win a medal greater than the proportion of athletes of age 25 or older that win a medal?”.
 Our final result was very conclusive, since we got a p-value of 1 in our hypothesis test.
 We used simulation methods to generate our null hypothesis and placed our observed test statistic on it to find a